shade3011/GettingandCleaningData_Assignment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 ## Code Execution - How to run it?
-1. Extract the data from the Course website into a folder and unzip it
+1. Download the **Peer Graded Assignment - Run_Analysis.R** code into the folder
-2. Download the **Peer Graded Assignment - Run_Analysis.R** code into the folder
+2. Change the R working directory to the folder's working directory using setwd() command
 3. Execute the code to get the tidy data

 ## Code Execution - What does the code do?
 Numbers below indicate steps